DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Let's review

 Take a deep breath.
-We've covered a lot of ground, it's time to review.
+We've covered a lot of ground, it's time to recapitulate.

 We looked at three ways to use Matplotlib: